gofilipa/counting_women/README.md

 This is a test repo that is about the MET's collection of women artists

 The rationale behind this project is to explore the inconsitencies behind the metadata about artists' gender in the [MET API](https://metmuseum.github.io/) data.

+TESTING GIT